jonnii/rfcs/docs/_decisions/20170112-an-rfc-process.md

 * Use email :love_letter: :boom:

 ## Unresolved Questions

+* At what point do RFCs become appropriate?
+ * Distributed team?
+Greater than n team members?
+What are the symptoms?

+* Does doing RFCs present a danger besides friction? i.e. Now everyone is fighting over RFC comments instead of doing work.
+ * Is there an impact bar for RFCs?

  - [X] If you build it will they come? :baseball:
   - [X] Yes! :shipit: